 The tax treatment of medical and health expenses

-As a limited company owner, there are a number of expenses you can legitimately claim back from the business without being hit for tax.
-Many of these are easy to identify but one grey area is medical and health-related expenses, as some of these are considered as a benefit in kind (BIK) and deemed taxable.
+As a limited company owner, there are several expenses you can legitimately claim back from the business without being hit for tax.

 Health-related expenses your company can claim tax relief on